Tutorial

 };

-This requires us to install the moment-locales-webpack-plugin
+This will require the moment-locales-webpack-plugin

 to use this new configuration.
-Inside of the architect/build

 object, update the builder